What is the Gay Neighborhood in Provincetown?

 Commercial Street

 The center of everything is Commercial Street, a narrow 2-mile stretch running from the West End to the East End.
 The densest concentration of gay bars, drag venues, shops, and restaurants sits in the central section between Standish Street and Winthrop Street.
-This is where you'll find The Crown & Anchor Hotel & Bars (a massive gay entertainment complex with seven bars), Post Office Cafe & Cabaret, and the iconic late-night gathering spot Spiritus Pizza.
+This is where you'll find The Crown & Anchor Hotel & Bars (a massive gay entertainment complex with six bars), Post Office Cafe & Cabaret, and the iconic late-night gathering spot Spiritus Pizza.

 West End